XiaoYangLab/CINP/README.md

 This repository provides the core implementation of the CINP (Causality-Informed Neuroimaging Prediction) framework, together with pre-trained models and auxiliary materials to facilitate transparent evaluation and replication.

-CINP integrates Mendenlian randomization (MR)-derived causal priors into neuroimaging-based prediction by introducing feature-specific penalty factors within an elastic net regression framework.
+CINP integrates Mendelian randomization (MR)-derived causal priors into neuroimaging-based prediction by introducing feature-specific penalty factors within an elastic net regression framework.

 ## Workflow